freva-org/freva-admin/_sources/faq.md.txt

 ## 📦 Where are logs and volumes stored?
-Depending whether you've chosen `conda-forge` based or a `docker/podman` based deployment approach your logs data data will be located in diffrent locations:
+Depending whether you've chosen `conda-forge` based or a `docker/podman` based deployment approach your logs data data will be located in different locations:

 - `conda-forge`:
     All data will be stored in `<data_dir>/<project_name>/services/<service>`